-Lodgepole pine is native to the north-west coast of North
+Lodgepole pine is native to the north-west coast of North America.
+However, in regions where it is not native, it often acts as a fast-growing invasive species, outcompeting native tree species.
+A recent Swedish government submission to the CBD recognises that 'The spread of Pinus contorta into areas with high value for biodiversity and protected areas is a potential problem.'

-America.12 However, in regions where it is not native, it often acts as a fast-growing invasive species, outcompeting native tree species.13 A recent Swedish government submission to the CBD recognises that 'The spread of Pinus contorta into areas with high value for biodiversity and protected areas is a potential problem.114
+On the other side of the globe, in New Zealand, lodgepole pine has been banned from sale, propagation and distribution because it is considered an invasive species that threatens biodiversity.
+In Sweden, however, it continues to be planted.
+In 2011 it was estimated that lodgepole pine covered 600,000 ha of Sweden north of the 60th parallel - an area over one-and-a-half times larger than the area of productive forest formally protected in the Swedish boreal.

-On the other side of the globe, in New Zealand, lodgepole pine has been banned from sale, propagation and distribution because it is considered an invasive species that threatens biodiversity.15 In Sweden, however, it continues to be planted.
-In 2011 it was estimated that lodgepole pine covered 600,000 ha of Sweden north of the 60th parallel16 - an area over one-and-a-half times larger than the area of productive forest formally protected in the Swedish boreal.17 subsequent use of chemical fertilisers contributes to the decline in the ground lichens on which reindeer feed during the winter months.
+One recent study, published in a journal of the Royal Swedish Academy of Sciences, estimates that as of around 2014 lodgepole pine had been planted on 400,000 ha of the reindeer herding area.
+The study notes that the planting of lodgepole pine and the subsequent use of chemical fertilisers contributes to the decline in the ground lichens on which reindeer feed during the winter months.
 The study concludes that 'analysis of 60 years of forest inventory data shows a major decline in the ground lichen resource in Sweden.
 Such changes can have profound effects on ecosystems and biodiversity in general, and in the case of Sweden, on reindeer husbandry in particular.'
-It observes that the implications of this decline for reindeer herding are that the reindeer 'use increasingly larger areas for winter grazing: thus subsequently their dependency on connected landscapes [increases]'.19
+It observes that the implications of this decline for reindeer herding are that the reindeer 'use increasingly larger areas for winter grazing: thus subsequently their dependency on connected landscapes [increases]'.